Fort Worth False Imprisonment Attorneys

 False imprisonment is regarded as the unlawful detention of another individual against their will.
-It is often accompanied by the threat of bodily injury, unreasonable duress on the victim, or is enforced with physical barriers.
-While one of the more common cases are initiated by a false arrest, any type of action that restricts another person’s freedom of movement—such as locking someone in a car or room—can be considered false imprisonment.
-The unlawful detention can be tried as a crime or intentional tort, the difference being that a crime carries imprisonment as a penalty, while an intentional tort is a civil offense that results in monetary damages.
-In some cases, it is possible for false imprisonment to be tried as both.
+The threat of bodily injury often accompanies it.
+It imposes unreasonable duress on the victim.
+False imprisonment is often enforced with physical barriers.
+While one of the more common cases is initiated by a false arrest, any action restricting another person’s freedom of movement—such as locking someone in a car or room—can be considered false imprisonment.
+The unlawful detention can be tried as a crime or intentional tort.
+The difference is that a crime carries imprisonment as a penalty.
+In contrast, an intentional tort is a civil offense that results in monetary damages.
+In some cases, false imprisonment can be tried as both.
+If you were unlawfully held against your will, either by a regular person or the police, call our Fort Worth false Imprisonment attorneys today.

 Being imprisoned without your consent can be an incredibly traumatic experience.
-Not only is it possible that you suffered physical damages while being forcibly confined to a potentially small or otherwise inhospitable space, but the additional psychological consequences of such a violation can be very damaging.
+Not only can you suffer physical damages while being forcibly confined to a potentially small or otherwise inhospitable space, but the additional psychological consequences of such a violation can be very damaging.

 Penalties for False Imprisonment

 To be considered false imprisonment, the captivity must have included the unlawful restraint of another against their will and without legal justification.
-Considering this, a person that is held against their consent by law enforcement because they were under suspicion of committing a crime would not have been falsely imprisoned.
-Otherwise, the penalties for false imprisonment can include:
+Considering this, a person held against their consent by law enforcement because they were suspected of committing a crime would not have been falsely imprisoned.
+Otherwise, the penalties for false imprisonment can include the following:

 - Misdemeanor: jail time for up to one year; a maximum fine of $1,000; probation